leapwallet/cosmos-node-setup/docs/software-setup.md

 ## Node Setup

-Follow these steps to set up a Juno mainnet archive node, Sei testnet validator node, Stride testnet validator node, or Osmosis testnet validator node:
+Follow these steps to set up a Juno mainnet archive node, Sei testnet validator node, Stride testnet validator node, Osmosis testnet validator node, or Commercio.network testnet validator node:
 1. If you're running as the `root` user, and don't have another user that you can switch to which has `sudo` privileges, then follow these steps:
     1. Create the user: